raspberrypilearning/quick-start-guide/backup.md

 If you are using a Linux machine, then you can copy the files directly from the SD card.

-1. Shut down the Raspberry Pi, remove the micro SD card, and place it into an SD card adaptor.
+1. Shut down the Raspberry Pi, remove the micro SD card, and place it into an SD card adapter.
 Then insert this into your machine.
 2. The screenshot below shows the SD card mounted on a machine running Ubuntu:

   ![SD](images/SD1.png)